fran-exfer/pizzacalc/README.md

-# pizzacalc
+# PizzaCalc

-A simple web app to calculate the ingredients of a pizza/bread dough relative to the amount of flour used
+A simple web app to calculate the ingredients of a pizza/bread dough relative to the amount of flour used.